jpm4rtinss/gameMataMosquito/README.md

 <h1 align="center">
 Game Mata Mosquito</h1>

-<p align="center">Game developed in the course of Fourth Development with the objective of killing mosquitoes that appear randomly on the screen, the application has 3 different levels, counting lives and chronometer.</p>
+<p align="center">Game developed in the course of Web Development with the objective of killing mosquitoes that appear randomly on the screen, the application has 3 different levels, counting lives and chronometer.</p>

 ### Game
 <div width= 100%>